No, today’s board games have little to share with the old “classics” such as Monopoly, Risk, or Trivial Pursuit.

 - What board games may help to learn (and not to learn);

-- Training soft skills and key competences with board games;
+- Playing to train soft skills and key competences;

 - Educational games on environmental sustainability;

 - Focus: How to design a learning activity with board games.

 Day 3 – Board games for ethical and social skills

 - Ethical and social development in childhood and adolescence;